craigerl/ygate/README.md

 Your APRS password may be generated here:  https://apps.magicbug.co.uk/passcode/

-The 3899.70N  is your latitude with the decimal shifted, similar for longitude.
+In the POSITION, put your latitude/longitude with the decimal shifted two places to the right, similar for longitude.

+For example:

+38.9970 North
+120.9915 West

+becomes 3899.70NR12099.15W"

 ## Example